PythonBones/EthicalHacking/README.md

 # EthicalHacking
-Practice programs written with the aid of courses.
+Practice programs written with the aid of online courses with some tweaks of my own.